 While mounting your TV will make it look better, it also leaves unsightly wires hanging from the bottom of the screen.
 However, you can easily hide them with a cable concealer or by running your wires through the wall.

 Cable concealers are usually just plastic tubes that you can run your cables through in order to hide them outside your wall.
-Most of these cable concealers can be painted over, so they will match your walls.
+Many of these cable concealers can be painted over, so they will match your walls.
 However, they often use two-sided tape to stick to your wall, which might peel off the paint when you remove them.

 You can also use an in-wall cable concealment kit to completely hide your wires from view.
 However, this will require you to cut two holes in your wall (one behind your TV and another near an outlet).
-Plus, that also means you will have to snake cables through your walls every time you want to add a new device to your home theater.
+However, that also means you will have to snake cables through your walls every time you want to add a new device to your home theater.

 If you don’t want to deal with power drills and saws, HelloTech is here to help.
 We have thousands of technicians across the country who can come to your home and mount your TV for you as soon as today.
 Our experts can also conceal your wires and help you set up any other home theater devices you have.